cockroachdb/docs/transactions.md

 3. The statements in the transaction are executed.

-4. If a statement returns a retryable error (identified via the `40001` error code or `restart transaction` string at the start of the error message), the [`ROLLBACK TO SAVEPOINT cockroach_restart`](rollback-transaction.html) statement restarts the transaction.
+4. If a statement returns a retryable error (identified via the `40001` error code or `retry transaction` string at the start of the error message), the [`ROLLBACK TO SAVEPOINT cockroach_restart`](rollback-transaction.html) statement restarts the transaction.
 Alternately, the original `SAVEPOINT cockroach_restart` statement can be reissued to restart the transaction.

    In cases where you do not want the application to retry the transaction, you can adapt the wrapper function to simply `ROLLBACK` at this point.
 Any other statements will be rejected by the server, as is generally the case after an error has been encountered and the transaction has not been closed.